 #SHEMADEIT.
 Get to know Saroj, Craft Manager, at the social enterprise Rangsutra in India, and learn more about how working and earning her own income has improved her life.

-IKEA has gone even further by modernizing one of the looms used in the production of handmade rugs in India, the punja loom, so it’s more ergonomic and 40 percent more efficient.
-The new loom, that we haven’t patent protected so that it hopefully can improve working conditions in the entire industry, have made it possible for more women to work at the weaving mills.
-To date 5 500 weavers and 4 500 other workers are involved in the IKEA initiative.
+We went even further and modernized one of the looms used in the production of handmade rugs in India, the punja loom, making it more ergonomic and 40 percent more efficient.
+The new punja looms have made it possible for more women to work at the weaving mills.
+We decided not to patent protect the loom to give the entire industry the possibility to improve working conditions.

 Redefining craftsmanship.
 Our NORDRANA series has benefited local women in the Vietnamese countryside.
 At local handicraft centres, many women now enjoy a formal job for the first time, earning a salary outside of the home.

 Empowering people and communities.
 SOARÉ placemat is popular with our customers and loved by the people who make it too, because of the impact it has on their lives.
 It’s woven from water hyacinth that grows in the Mekong River in Vietnam.
 The process of harvesting, drying and weaving the plant is important to the people living along the river banks.
 It keeps the waterway passable, it preserves handicraft tradition and it earns the weavers extra money that can pay for new opportunities, like schooling.